Ham Mocking Noah

-Ham Mocking Noah is an early 16th century (1510-1515) painting by Bernardino Luini currently in the Brera Gallery in Milan, Italy.
+Ham Mocking Noah is an oil on panel painting by Italian artist Bernardino Luini, from c.
+1510-1515.
+It is held in the Brera Gallery, in Milan.

 Subject

-The subject is the Old Testament story of Noah when drunk.
-Shem and Japheth averted their eyes from their father's nudity, and covered him, but Ham mocked his father.
+The subject is the episode told in the Old Testament when Noah got drunk.
+Shem and Japheth averted their eyes from their father's nudity, and covered him, but Ham mocked him.
 The story is found in Genesis 9.

 The story is illustrated in many Biblia Pauperum and the Speculum Humanae Salviationis.

 It is also illustrated in the Great East Window of York Minster, and the Tudor stained glass of Kings College Chapel - of a very similar date to the painting (tenth window, upper right).

 By the medieval period much thought had been given to the story and the Egerton Genesis includes expository material, some of it dating back to Origen.
 In 1519 both of Martin Luther's sermons dealt with the analogy between Ham mocking Noah and the Jews mocking Christ.

-Artist

-Bernardino Luini (c.
-1480/82 – June 1532) was a North Italian painter from Leonardo's circle.
-Both Luini and Giovanni Antonio Boltraffio were said to have worked with Leonardo directly; he was described to have taken "as much from Leonardo as his native roots enabled him to comprehend".
-Consequently, many of his works were attributed to Leonardo.